Many patients come to see me with undiagnosed gut issues.

 Most of my patients have already attended other doctors, and serious conditions such as coeliac disease, ulcerative collitis, Crohn’s disease and even bowel cancer have been excluded, so I will not discuss the integrative management of these conditions in this blog.

-Dysbiosis is a surprising common condition which simply means an imbalance in the bacterial constituency of the gut.
-Due to the work of a microbiologist in Melbourne, Henry Butt, who has been studying the gut for decades and always has ten PhD students working for him, we know a great deal about the range and numbers of bacteria which should inhabit the bowel.
+Dysbiosis is a surprising common condition, which simply means an imbalance in the bacterial constituency of the gut.
+Due to the work of a microbiologist in Melbourne, Henry Butt, who has been studying the gut for decades, we know a great deal about the range and numbers of bacteria which should inhabit the bowel.
 Too many or little of any of these will create various gut symptoms.
-The diagnosis of ‘irritable Bowel’ has often be given erroneously to people who have dybiosis.
-I send stool samples to Melbourne for analysis and then a precise programme of prebiotics, probiotics and antibiotics can be prescribed to establish a new balance .
+The diagnosis of ‘irritable bowel’ has often be given erroneously to people who have dybiosis.
+The dysbiosis can affect the small bowel, the large bowel, or both.
+I send stool samples and breath samples to labs in Melbourne for analysis and then a precise programme of prebiotics, probiotics and antibiotics can be prescribed to establish a new balance .
 The results from this are excellent, and whilst the success can be quantified with repeat analysis, it is often not required because the symptomatic relief speaks for itself.

-Gut permeability or ‘Leaky Gut’ is another diagnosis only recently accepted by mainstream medicine.
-Leaky gut usually occurs because of injury to the gut wall- but sometimes my patients have suffered from symptoms for a long time and the original insult has been forgotten.
+Gut permeability, or ‘Leaky Gut’, is another diagnosis only recently accepted by mainstream medicine.
+Leaky gut usually occurs because of injury to the gut wall, but sometimes patients have suffered from symptoms for a long time and the original insult has been forgotten.
 There are very effective regimens to reduce this problem.
 Not only do these patients have significantly reduced symptoms, but they also reduce the risk of future illness, such as autoimmune disease, due to exposure to toxic substances from the gut.

 I am very grateful to have so many tools to help patients with gut symptoms, many of whom have been dismissed by local G.Ps.
 The results are extremely satisfying.